finalfreq/magic-test/README.md

-== Magic Test

-This project was for learning how to setup an API using rails and Twillio.
-The point of the application is to send yourself a text and friends a text using twilio

 # Magic Text

 Magic Text was a part of Rails week 3 at Epicodus.
 This project was for learning how to setup an API using rails and Twillio.
 The point of the application is to create a contact list and have the ability to send customer texts from the website using Twilio.